kapteyn-astro/kapteyn/SPHINX/spectralbackground.rst

 Conversion between radio and optical velocity
 -----------------------------------------------

-In the next two section we give some formula's that could be handy if you want to verify numbers.
+In the next two sections we give some formula's that could be handy if you want to verify numbers.
 They are not used in WCSLIB.

 With the definitions for radio and optical velocity it is easy to derive: